A group of inspiring Meredith College women shared their stories during “Meredith Callings: A Panel of Powerful Women,” on September 5, 2018.

 Before joining the faculty at Meredith, Bean had a number of careers, all with one common theme.
 “My passion is dance.
-I took a winding road to figure out how to turn that into a career,” Bean.
-“My indirect path, include arts administration and teaching, all come together to shape my life as a faculty member.”
+I took a winding road to figure out how to turn that into a career,” said Bean.
+“My indirect path, including arts administration and teaching, all came together to shape my life as a faculty member.”

 Life experience helped Thomas, a United States Marine Corps veteran, find her calling.
 “As a veteran, I have an understanding of what other veterans go through.
 I found my calling in anger.
 I was fed up with the suffering I heard about from women veterans,” said Thomas, who is majoring in social work.